wehappit/nsequence/README.md

 - `initial_index`: The starting index for the sequence.
 This parameter is ignored if `indexing_func` is provided, as the initial index will then be derived from the indexing function.

 ### `nth_term`
-Returns the sequence term at the given position
+Compute the sequence term at the given position

 #### Parameters
 - `position`: Position in the sequence to calculate the term for.